ToniEstarlich/Nihongo-Quest/README.md

 ---
-# THE ALGORITHM & CODE:
+# EXAMPLE OF ALGORITHM & CODE:

 ## 📌 Quiz Function Explanation
 The `quiz()` function handles the quiz logic in a Flask web application.
 It: